It all comes down to this.

 This will not be easy.
 It will be frustrating at times and you will get stuck.
 But just work through it, problem after problem.
 Don't fight Inventor — for example, if a constraint is messing things up, delete other constraints around it and try again.
 But when you finally finish CADding the mechanism, you will feel very proud.

 When you’re done, submit the assignment the same way as usual.
 You know the drill.
-Also, make a drawing file of your final assembly and export it as a PDF to your folder.

 Good luck, have fun, listen to some good music while you CAD, and remember we're all here if you need help!
 We hope you enjoyed these courses!